innovationOUtside/ouseful_jupyterlite_utils/README.md

 """
 ```

+Files can be found on the path `/files`

 ### How do I reset a modified, distributed file back to the original?

 If a file is shipped with the JupyterLite distribution, you can open it, edit it, and save the modified version to browser storage.
 To reet the file to the original, shipped version, just delete it...
 This will delete it from the browser storage and it will reappear in its original form.
 (If for some reason it doesn't reappear after deleting it, just reload the JupyterLite enviroment.)